jcw024/lichess_database_ETL/README.md

 What does the data say about chess improvement rate?

-After extracting the data for elo per player over time (including games as white and black), filtering for one time control, calculating the monthly average, aligning everyone's starting dates, assigning the ratings into rating bins, and averaging the ratings by the rating bins (with 95% confidence intervals), I get the plot below:
+After extracting the data for per player over time (including games as white and black), filtering for one time control, calculating the monthly average, aligning everyone's starting dates, assigning the ratings into rating bins, and averaging the ratings by the rating bins (with 95% confidence intervals), I get the plot below:

 ![Alt test](./analytics/plots/blitz_elo_over_time/blitz_elo_over_time_-1000_elo_cutoff.png?raw=true "blitz elo over time (all)")

-I analyzed the data from the perspective of a player's monthly average which should be a better estimate of a player's playing strength than looking at the game-by-game elo fluctuation.
+I analyzed the data from the perspective of a player's monthly average which should be a better estimate of a player's playing strength than looking at the game-by-game rating fluctuation.
 I'm not particularly interested in cases of players who managed to jump 100 points in one afternoon blitz binge session.
-I believe those instances can be attributed to random chance rather than those players suddenly having a "eureka" moment that boosted their playing strength by 100 elo points overnight.
+I believe those instances can be attributed to random chance rather than those players suddenly having a "eureka" moment that boosted their playing strength by 100 rating points overnight.

-From the graph, it looks like improvement rate depends a lot on what your current elo is.
-As one might expect, lower elo ratings have the greatest opportunity to improve quickly, while higher elo ratings will take much longer to see improvement.
-Most players in the 800-1000 rating range (about 6% of players) will see their elo jump up 100 points in just a few months of activity.
-Most players in the 1600-2000 range (27% of players) will take 4 years or more to move up just 100 elo points.
+From the graph, it looks like improvement rate depends a lot on what your current rating is.
+As one might expect, lower ratings have the greatest opportunity to improve quickly, while higher ratings will take much longer to see improvement.
+Most players in the 800-1000 rating range (about 6% of players) will see their rating jump up 100 points in just a few months of activity.
+Most players in the 1600-2000 range (27% of players) will take 4 years or more to move up just 100 rating points.

 I'm not sure what the weird bump and dip is that happens around the 3 year mark.
 That may be an artifact of the data only containing 5.5 years of data, with datapoints heavily clustered around lower month counts (see player churn).

-4 years just for 100 elo points?
+4 years just for 100 rating points?
 Seems a bit longer than I expected.
 But it is plausible.

 There are players in the data with long histories of activity who have not improved their rating despite playing many games over the span of many years.
 See the player who's played the most games of all time on lichess:

 ![Alt test](./screenshots/german11_blitz.png?raw=true "german11 blitz stats")

 But what if the mean ratings are being dragged down by the mass of "casual" players who aren't interested in improving and just play for fun?
 (Not that there's anything wrong with that).
 Is there a way to look at just the players who are serious about improving?
-I tried filtering the data to players who have gained at least 100 elo points since joining lichess:
+I tried filtering the data to players who have gained at least 100 rating points since joining lichess:

 ![Alt test](./analytics/plots/blitz_elo_over_time/blitz_elo_over_time_100_elo_cutoff.png?raw=true)

 There's a strange jump in rating in the first month for players in this category that is less prevalent in the entire dataset.
 It's possible this could be due to players starting out on lichess as underrated and quickly catching up in the first month.
 I'm going to ignore the first month when calculating the improvement rate.

-From the chart, players in the 800-1000 range on average improve their elo by 100 points in just 1-2 months.
-Players in the 1600-2000 range improve their elo by 100 points in about 3-4 years, which isn't much different from the average of all players.
+From the chart, players in the 800-1000 range on average improve their rating by 100 points in just 1-2 months.
+Players in the 1600-2000 range improve their rating by 100 points in about 3-4 years, which isn't much different from the average of all players.
 One explanation for this is that most players at this rating range are already considered "serious" players and most of them "have what it takes" to improve at chess.
-Setting a cutoff in the data for 100 elo points of improvement is not as strong a filter for players in this range.
+Setting a cutoff in the data for 100 rating points of improvement is not as strong a filter for players in this range.

 So it looks like for most people, improvement happens over long periods of time of consistent study/activity on the scale of months for beginners and years for experienced players.

-But what about people who seem to have gone from beginner to ~2000 elo in just a couple of years?
+But what about people who seem to have gone from beginner to ~2000 rating in just a couple of years?
 It's not possible to see what their progressions looked like from the plots above, yet these types of people *are* out there.
 I wanted to take a look at how many of these people actually exist.
 Are they really as rare as the above data seems to suggest?

-Here's a heatmap showing the number of players who have raised their rating by X elo, divided up by their starting elo:
+Here's a heatmap showing the number of players who have raised their rating by X rating, divided up by their starting rating:

 ![Alt test](./analytics/plots/blitz_elo_over_time/heatmap_elo_gain_count.png?raw=true)

-So it seems like there is a sizeable number of people who have made *significant* gains since they joined lichess as a beginner (~800-1200 elo).
-From the data for people in the 800-1200 starting range, there are about 120 people who have improved their elo by over 800 points since joining and about 1000 people who have improved their elo at least 500 points.
+So it seems like there is a sizeable number of people who have made *significant* gains since they joined lichess as a beginner (~800-1200 rating).
+From the data for people in the 800-1200 starting range, there are about 120 people who have improved their rating by over 800 points since joining and about 1000 people who have improved their rating at least 500 points.
 However, it is important to note that the data does not filter out bots, cheaters, or smurfs and it's unclear what percentage such people contribute to these counts, but I suspect it's small.

 Another piece of information that would be interesting to look at is how long did it take on average for these "outliers" to achieve such impressive gains?

-Here's another heatmap showing the average time it took for people to achieve X elo gain, divided up by their starting elo:
+Here's another heatmap showing the average time it took for people to achieve X rating gain, divided up by their starting rating:

 ![Alt test](./analytics/plots/blitz_elo_over_time/heatmap_elo_gain_time.png?raw=true)